Image: ShutterStock

 - Touching the nipple of the bottle to the side of the lips can initiate a sucking reflex in babies.

-When Can A Baby Hold The Bottle?
+When Can A Baby Hold The Bottle

+According to the American Academy of Pediatrics (AAP), infants start grasping objects around 4 months and refine their grip over the next few months (1).
 A baby should be able to hold a bottle from the age of six months because it is the time when they develop motor skillsiA set of abilities that help move and control various body parts, especially hands, legs, and fingers. to move objects from hand to hand.

 This includes the grasping reflex in babies, and the baby can hold the bottle using all fingers.
-In fact, your baby’s ability to hold the bottle by the sixth month is one of the indicators of healthy development (1).
+In fact, your baby’s ability to hold the bottle by the sixth month is one of the indicators of healthy development (2).

 However, it is not necessary that all the babies begin holding the bottle by the sixth month.
-Sometimes, she may not even show an inclination towards holding the bottle independently until 10 months or more.
+Sometimes, they may not even show an inclination towards holding the bottle independently until 10 months or more.

 Also, do not be surprised if your baby begins to hold things as early as three months.